IuliiaSaveleva/ALFA/README.md

     </tbody>
 </table>

+This repository was tested on python 2.7 and 3.5, operation system Xubuntu and Mac OS.

 ## Compute fps results and evaluate on PASCAL VOC 2007

 Results on PASCAL VOC 2007 are not reproducible due to randomness of a cross-validation procedure.